matthewdennett/matthewdennett.github.io/index.md

 ## About

 I am a Network Engineer, working as an Automation and Security Engineer, living in Brisbane, Australia.
-I have a strong background in Cisco Networking but have a broad range of interests in application delivery, security, automation and much more.
+I have a strong background in Cisco networking but have a broad range of interests in application delivery, security, automation and much more.

 ## Work